T-SVD Based Non-convex Tensor Completion and Robust Principal Component Analysis: Notations and Preliminaries

 The concept of rank for tensors is very complicated.
-In fact, there are various different definitions of tensor rank \cite{kolda,cichocki2015tensor,sidiropoulos2017tensor}.
+There are various definitions of tensor rank \cite{kolda,cichocki2015tensor,sidiropoulos2017tensor}, and most of them are NP-complete.
 The rank of a matrix is equivalent to the number of its non-zero singular values, and we often use nuclear norm (the sum of all singular values) as a surrogate function for matrix rank.
 Intuitively, we may extend the concept of the nuclear norm to the tensor case, and the extension may be a reasonable surrogate for tensor rank.

 \begin{defn}[\bf{Tensor nuclear norm}]\cite{kilmer2011,TNNPAMI} Let $\calA =\calU*\calS*\calV^*$ be the t-SVD of $\calA$, the nuclear norm of $\calA$ is defined as $\|\calA\|_*=\sum_i\calS(i,i,1)$. \end{defn}